Skip to content

 More Arts podcasts

 This photography podcast takes you well beyond camera gear each week with weekly interviews and panel discussions with professional photographers, industry insiders, enthusiasts, and hobbyists alike.
 Our candid but laid-back conversations deeply explore the craft of photography and psychological drivers relating to creativity, motivation, inspiration, and workflow.
 We also discuss social media, photography business practices, marketing, sales, and hot topics impacting photographers from all genres, with a particular focus on landscape, nature, and wildlife photography.
 The show is hosted by Matt Payne, a professional full-time nature photographer and the co-founder of the internationally renowned photography competition, the Natural Landscape Photography Awards.
-Matt is also a mountaineer, climbing the highest 100 mountains in Colorado.
 Matt leverages skills he gained in pursuit of his Master’s Degree in Clinical Psychology to dig deeply into the hearts and minds of his passionate guests, revealing secrets and inspiration in every episode.

 Podcast website

-Listen to F-Stop Collaborate and Listen, You Beauty and many other podcasts from around the world with the radio.net app
+Listen to F-Stop Collaborate and Listen - A Photography Podcast, Dish and many other podcasts from around the world with the radio.net app

 Get the free radio.net app